jgyo/PluginManager/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Program Version**
+Specify the program version in which the bug was found.
+(Please don't write, "Latest Release.")

 **To Reproduce**
 Itemized steps to reproduce the behavior: